Updated for Warlords 6.2.2

-Subtlety has traditionally been the Rogue PvP spec of choice, mostly due to stuns, burst, Shadowstep, and similar abilities.
-Assassination is more about DOTs.
-Your poisons offer a good deal of flexibility and the spec just has a very different feel from Subtlety.
+Subtlety has traditionally been the Rogue PvP spec of choice, mostly due to stuns, burst, Shadow Dance, and similar abilities.

 Assassination PvP Contents: